microsoft/rushstack.io-website/pages/api/rush-lib.lockstepversionpolicy.md

 |  [ensure(project, force)](./rush-lib.lockstepversionpolicy.ensure.md) |  | <b><i>(BETA)</i></b> Returns an updated package json that satisfies the version policy. |
 |  [update(newVersionString)](./rush-lib.lockstepversionpolicy.update.md) |  | <b><i>(BETA)</i></b> Updates the version of the policy directly with a new value |
 |  [validate(versionString, packageName)](./rush-lib.lockstepversionpolicy.validate.md) |  | <b><i>(BETA)</i></b> Validates the specified version and throws if the version does not satisfy lockstep version. |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `LockStepVersionPolicy` class.